deepak-kumar-biswal/ec2-patching-workflow/README.md

 To update the diagram, regenerate both SVG and PNG following `docs/diagrams/README.md` and commit the outputs.

+## Deploying nested stacks (important)

+This repository uses a root template (`cloudformation/hub-cfn.yaml`) that references several nested templates under `cloudformation/nested/` via TemplateURL.
+Before deploying, you must either:

+- Package the templates so the CLI uploads local nested templates to S3 and rewrites TemplateURL to S3 URLs; or
+- Manually upload each nested template to an S3 bucket and update TemplateURL to point at those S3 object URLs.

+Recommended (package):

+1) Package the root template to a temporary packaged file, uploading nested templates and Lambda code to your S3 artifact bucket.
+2) Deploy the packaged template as usual with `aws cloudformation deploy`.

+Notes

+- The AWS CLI package step is required when TemplateURL points to local files.
+Without packaging, CloudFormation cannot fetch nested templates.
+- If you prefer manual S3 hosting, upload each file under `cloudformation/nested/` to S3 and change the TemplateURL values in `hub-cfn.yaml` to their S3 URLs.
+- Lambda code must also be present in S3 and referenced by `LambdaArtifactBucket`/`LambdaArtifactKey` parameters.

 ## Scheduled Automation

 The simplified platform includes built-in EventBridge scheduling for automated patching execution: